FlowFuse/website/src/blog/2022/10/lets-encrypt-support.md

 # Replace the existing docker-compose.yml

-The first step is to create a new docker compose file in our installation.
-The Docker Compose file defines one or more Docker containers which will run a service.
-In our compose file, alongside the main FlowForge application we have containers running an Nginx reverse Proxy, a Postgres database server and a MQTT broker.
+The Docker compose file defines one or more Docker containers which will run a service.
+In our compose file, alongside the main FlowForge application we have containers running an Nginx reverse proxy, a Postgres database server and a MQTT broker.
 We are going to edit the file to add in another container which will manage the certificates we need and make them available to the Nginx reverse proxy.

 To add Let's Encrypt support we are using the fantastic [ACME Companion](https://github.com/nginx-proxy/acme-companion) project.